BCL11A

 Symptoms

-Because the BCL11A gene is important in the development and function of brain cells, many people who have BCL11A-related syndrome have:
+Because the BCL11A gene is important for brain activity, many people who have BCL11A-related syndrome have:

 Learn more about the BCL11A and connect with other Simons Searchlight families with the resources below.